 A children’s playwright, child pornographer, and the novel’s villain.
 Quilty is Humbert Humbert’s double and spiritual twin: a fellow pedophile, writer, and brilliant student of literature.
 Quilty is not revealed as a major character until the end of the novel, but clues to his identity are strewn throughout the book.
 Lolita falls in love with Quilty, who helps her to escape from Humbert.
 But she then abandons Quilty when he asks her to perform in his pornographic films.
 Quilty himself, it turns out, is impotent.
 At the end of the novel, Humbert Humbert murders Quilty in his decadent manor house.

 Clare Quilty Quotes in Lolita

 The Lolita quotes below are all either spoken by Clare Quilty or refer to Clare Quilty.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Lolita published in 1989.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Lolita published in 1989.).

 Part 2, Chapter 35 Quotes